AndreasAAR/BaconDegree/README.md

 Implement writing graph directly from file, making runnable on weaker processors.
 Both "wave-fronts" of Bi-Directional search expanded while reading.
 At the moment my Macbook but not my Windows stationary can manage reading my 1.2gig "actors.list" file.
-Implement "Bi-Directional Divide and Conquer by Korf (1999) https://www.semanticscholar.org/paper/A-Divide-and-Conquer-Bidirectional-Search%3A-First-Korf/c250bd477f966b15b0296ab7c2e01a4a8928c279 if results are correct increase in time only slight, great decrease in temporary memory use.
+Implement _"A Divide and Conquer Bidirectional Search: First Results"_ by Korf (1999) https://www.semanticscholar.org/paper/A-Divide-and-Conquer-Bidirectional-Search%3A-First-Korf/c250bd477f966b15b0296ab7c2e01a4a8928c279
+if results are correct increase in time only slight, great decrease in temporary memory use.
+Also, there would

 ### 2. Internet access
 Not having to access the file on secondary storage will make it easier for other users